 "This was a straight-forward award process, but the distribution process took awhile," said Curcio.

 The client in this case was satisfied with the amount that was awarded, so there was no need for a hearing.

 Curcio also recently filed an application for Gloria Calderon, widow of Jose Calderon.
-He went one step further than the standard application, in that he used Economist Thomas Borzilleri, Ph.D.'s voluntary services to project and analyze the value of the services provided by the husband.
-Borzilleri also calculated the earning potential of Calderon's husband in a civilian position after his retirement from the military; the fund's calculation only provides for income earned through retirement.
+He went one step further than the standard application in that he used economist Thomas Borzilleri's voluntary services to project and analyze the value of the services provided by the husband [such as cutting the grass].
+Borzilleri also calculated the earning potential of Calderon's husband in a civilian position after his retirement from the military, since the fund's calculation only provides for income earned through retirement.

-"He [Curcio] has been helping me so much," she said.
-"It's so complicated — they have to figure out my age, my husband's age, my children's age and my husband's rank.‰"
+"He [Curcio] has been helping me so much," said Calderon.
+"It's so complicated.
+They have to figure out my age, my husband's age, my children's age and my husband's rank."

 While Calderon speaks some English, she is currently taking advanced English classes and is thankful that she had somebody to help her.
 She's already received a partial payment and should be hearing soon what the calculated award is.
 If Calderon is not satisfied with the payment, then Curcio can request a hearing on her behalf.

-TWO YEARS LATER, it's still difficult for Gloria Calderon to believe that her husband is gone.
+Two years later, it's still hard for Gloria Calderon to believe that her husband is gone.

 "He was a young guy and had a lot of plans.
 He loved the children," she said.

-Editor's Note: Tom Curcio, who was interviewed for this story, is the husband of Gazette writer Gale Curcio.
+Editor's Note: Staff writer Gale Curcio's husband is Tom Curcio, who was interviewed for this article.